awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 # Job definition parameters<a name="job_definition_parameters"></a>

-Job definitions are split into several basic parts: the job definition name, the type of the job definition, parameter substitution placeholder defaults, the container properties for the job, the Amazon EKS properties for the job definition \(for jobs run on Amazon EKS resources\), the node properties \(for a multi\-node parallel job\), the platform capabilities \(for jobs run on Fargate resources\), the default tag propagation details of the job definition, the default retry strategy for the job definition, the default scheduling priority for the job definition, the default tags for the job definition, and the default timeout for the job definition\.
+Job definitions are split into several parts:
++ the job definition name
++ the type of the job definition
++ the parameter substitution placeholder defaults
++ the container properties for the job
++ the Amazon EKS properties for the job definition that are necessary for jobs run on Amazon EKS resources
++ the node properties that are necessary for a multi\-node parallel job
++ the platform capabilities that are necessary for jobs run on Fargate resources
++ the default tag propagation details of the job definition
++ the default retry strategy for the job definition
++ the default scheduling priority for the job definition
++ the default tags for the job definition
++ the default timeout for the job definition

 **Contents**
 + [Job definition name](#jobDefinitionName)